Manage storage account keys with Key Vault and Azure PowerShell (legacy)

 Key Vault Managed Storage Account Keys (legacy) is supported as-is with no more updates planned.
 Only Account SAS are supported with SAS definitions signed storage service version no later than 2018-03-28.

 We recommend using Azure Storage integration with Azure Active Directory (Azure AD), Microsoft's cloud-based identity and access management service.
 Azure AD integration is available for Azure blobs and queues, and provides OAuth2 token-based access to Azure Storage (just like Azure Key Vault).
 Azure AD allows you to authenticate your client application by using an application or user identity, instead of storage account credentials.
 You can use an Azure AD managed identity when you run on Azure.
 Managed identities remove the need for client authentication and storing credentials in or with your application.
-Use below solution only when Azure AD authentication is not possible.
+Use this solution only when Azure AD authentication is not possible.

 An Azure storage account uses credentials comprising an account name and a key.
 The key is autogenerated and serves as a password, rather than an as a cryptographic key.
 Key Vault manages storage account keys by periodically regenerating them in storage account and provides shared access signature tokens for delegated access to resources in your storage account.